Sorrowfulgod/UpdateService/README.md

 Update process flow for one server shown in UpdateProcess.png

  - First, update script uses **Helpers\Get-InstalledFeatures.ps1** for get server roles.
 This script returns array of server roles names (feel free to add nedeed roles detection"
- - Script check for available updates for server
+ - **Helpers\Install-Updates.ps1** script check for available updates for server (script can work in **COM mode, WMI mode (pre server 1709 editions, and past - WMI mechanism is changed!)**.
+Also have support to work in custom powershell sessions)
  - - if updates not available, go to next server processing
  - - if updates available
  - - - Enter maintenance mode, by execution scripts from **Pre** folder - scripts selected by names, contains in server roles list
- - - - Check for server pending reboot.
+ - - - Using script script **Pending-Reboot.ps1** check for server pending reboot.
 Reboot if necessary
  - - - Check and install updates.
 Check for pending reboot.
 Reboot if necessary.
 Loop until no updates is available
  - - - Exit maintenance mode, by execution scripts from **Post** folder - scripts selected by names, contains in server roles list
+ - - - Run script **Helpers\Start-Services.ps1** on updated server to ensure all services with start mode **Automatic** is started

 # Existing maintenace modules
 - AD-Domain-Services.ps1: Pre script for Active Directory Domain Controllers - check current updated domain controller for holding RID or PDC fsmo roles.
 If so - moves fsmo to another domain controller